cosmocatalano/velonews-relinker/README.md

 `<script src="https://cdn.jsdelivr.net/gh/cosmocatalano/velonews-relinker@v1.0.0/relinker.min.js"></script>`

 ## caveats
-This will re-write **all** *VN* links on a given page, whether they currently resolve or not, and makes no effort to determine whether the translated links resolve as intended.
+This makes only a basic effort to not re-write functional *VN* links, and does not test whether either the old or translated links resolve as intended.
 This script also logs any links it updates in the console.